Skip to content

 just test tests/main/test_parser.py::test_example

 Use just test-terminal-smoke only when you need to verify the ACE startup path through a real PTY.
-It installs pexpect and pyte, runs the optional terminal_smoke marker, and stays out of default tests, visual snapshots, and CI until that path has proved stable.
+It installs pexpect and pyte, runs the optional terminal_smoke marker, and stays out of default tests and CI until that path has proved stable.

 Visual Snapshot Workflow

-ACE visual tests live under tests/ace/tui/visual/ and compare deterministic Textual screenshots against committed SVG or PNG goldens.
+ACE visual tests live under tests/ace/tui/visual/ and compare deterministic Textual screenshots against committed PNG goldens.
 Run them normally first:

 just test-visual

-When a visual test fails, inspect the artifacts under .pytest_cache/sase-visual/.
-They include the actual capture and, when a golden exists, the expected capture plus a comparison report or PNG diff summary.
+When a visual test fails, inspect the artifacts under .pytest_cache/sase-visual/<node>/<snapshot>/.
+Each failure directory contains the actual PNG capture and, when a golden exists, the expected PNG plus a diff PNG, a human-readable summary.txt, and a structured failure.json sidecar.
+The sidecar carries the test source location, repo-relative golden path, and pixel-diff stats so tooling can map a failure back to the test and the committed golden.
 Accept intentional visual changes only by rerunning the relevant test with the explicit update flag:

-Review changed SVG and PNG files as normal test data.
+Review changed PNG files as normal test data.
 Do not pass --sase-update-visual-snapshots to just check, just fmt, or broad CI-style commands.

 Add a visual test when the risk is layout, styling, focus highlighting, modal composition, or a regression that is hard to express as state.
 Prefer a plain state/widget test when the behavior can be asserted through model state, rendered text, selection identity, key handling, or a small widget contract.